Willowridge High School (Pretoria)

 Willowridge High School is a public English co-educational high school situated in the suburb of Die Wilgers in Pretoria in the Gauteng province of South Africa.
-It is one of the top and academic schools in Pretoria, The high school was established in 1987.
+The school was established in 1987.

 History

 As early as the start of 1985, a Vigilance Committee was elected at a meeting of prospective parents.
 Having been named the watchdogs, they monitored the progress of the new school, while the buildings started taking shape on the site that once had been a farm.
 The school opened its doors on Wednesday, 7 January 1987 to welcome the first 187 pupils in Forms One and Two.
 During the first term the name Willowridge High School became official and a badge needed to be designed.

 The Coat of Arms was approved by the Bureau of Heraldry in 1988 and depicts the name of the school and its inherent philosophy.
 The shape is that of a spade, symbolising the pioneering spirit with which the school was started.
 The two willow trees standing on the ridge, nurturing and protecting the Tudor Rose as it blossoms, represent the name of the school.